 Whether you're looking to pursue post-secondary studies, apprenticeship training, secondary school credit, employment or greater independence, Ontario's Literacy and Basic Skills program can point you in the right direction.

 The Literacy and Basic Skills program helps adults who want to improve their reading, writing and math skills in order to achieve their goals.

 You can take classroom courses or learn online.
 Programs are free.
 The Literacy and Basic Skills program is available in English and French for people who have been assessed as having limited literacy and skills (below Grade 12 of the Ontario curriculum).
 There are also specific programs for deaf people and Indigenous learners.

-To find a class near you, call Employment Ontario (1-800-387-5656) or search the Employment Ontario website for "Literacy and Basic Skills."
+To find a class near you, call Employment Ontario (1-800-387-5656), request an appointment to talk to a counsellor, or search the Employment Ontario website for "Literacy and Basic Skills."

-For more information or to find programs in your area, call Employment Ontario (1-800-387-5656) or search the Employment Ontario website for "Literacy and Basic Skills."
+For more information, call Employment Ontario (1-800-387-5656) or search the Employment Ontario website for "Literacy and Basic Skills."

 Many school boards offer courses to help you get your high school diploma (the Ontario Secondary School Diploma).

 School boards may offer classes during the day or at night to make it easier for working adults.
 These may include distance learning, or teacher-led online courses.

 Contact your local school board if you need help picking courses or have questions.